dylanroscover/TDComponents/README.md

 5. Use the "Curve Mask" option for smooth, curved edges.
 6. The final mask output can be accessed through the "Output Render Pass TOP".

-This powerful and flexible masking tool allows for creative and precise mask creation directly within TouchDesigner, suitable for a wide range of visual effects and compositing tasks.
+This powerful and flexible masking tool allows for creative and precise mask creation directly within TouchDesigner, suitable for a wide range of simple masking and compositing tasks.

 ---